shanzi/myicons/README.md

 All database compitible with django is OK for MyIcons.
 You may need refer to [dj-database-url](https://github.com/kennethreitz/dj-database-url).

-Fontforge's python extension (which is needed by MyIcons) doesn't works well with `virtualenv`, So it is recommended that you use [docker](https://www.docker.com) for enviroment separation.
+Fontforge's python extension (which is needed by MyIcons) doesn't work well with `virtualenv`, So it is recommended that you use [docker](https://www.docker.com) for enviroment separation.

 The official docker image for MyIcons is in future's plan.